tomper00/tomas-matomo-tagmanager-snippets/README.md

 Implement them using a trigger that checks for the consent cookie written from your CMP solution.
 For example if you have a cookie named cookieConsent that contains a text Analytics=true.

+## Create 2 variables cookieConsent & mtm_cookie_consent
 You first crate a variable named **cookieConsent** of type cookie that reads the cookieConsent cookie.
 The trick here is to set a default value of this variable to notSet.

 Also create anothe variable named **mtm_cookie_consent** (reading the cookie mtm_cookie_consent)
 also with a default value of notSet.

+## Create a trigger setCookieConstent
 In your trigger **setCookieConstent** you then check:
 **cookieConsent** contains Analytics=true
 &&
 **matomo_cookie_consent** == notSet

+## Create a tag cookieConsentGiven

 Finally create a CustomHTMl tag named cookieConsentGiven (use the code inte file cookieConsentGiven.html) and use the trigger above **setCookieConstent**

+## Create a trigger removeCookieConstent

-You can also create a reverse trigger **removeCookieConstent** In your trigger **removeCookieConstent** you then check:
+You can also create a reverse trigger **removeCookieConstent**
+In your trigger **removeCookieConstent** you then check:
 **cookieConsent** does contains Analytics=true
 &&
 **matomo_cookie_consent** != notSet

+## Create a tag cookieConsentForget
 Finally create a CustomHTMl tag named cookieConsentForget (use the code inte file cookieConsentForget.html) and use the trigger above **removeCookieConstent**